MightyPork/avr-c-boilerplate/README.md

 ## Notes

-### USART
-Note that if you are using an **Arduino Uno**, USART work a little different; If you set the baudrate to `57600` for example, the baudrate you'll have to listen for in your terminal will become double the rate you've set in the code, so that's `115200`.
-This is because the Uno runs on `Asynchronous Double Speed Mode` by default.
+- Since the Arduino Uno has a quirk where Double Speed Asynchronous Mode for USART is enabled by default, we made sure to disable this.
+If this mode is enabled it means that the USART baud rate is doubled, so if you were using a baud rate of `9200` in the code, you'd have to use a baud rate of 19200 in your terminal.
+We disabled this to keep things consistent, and because it has no real benefit.
+If you wish to turn this on however, you can do so by using `usart_set_2x(true);`